paladin-2024/Fruits-Marketplace-JavaFX/README.md

 1. Clone this repo to your machine
 2. Open in IntelliJ or CLion with JavaFX + Java 17 SDK configured
-3. Make sure `/resources` is set as your Resources Root
+3. Set `/resources` as your Resources Root
 4. Run `Main.java`
 5. Enjoy the FruityMart experience 🍊